DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Experiments

-\textbf{Self-training methods:}\\ (1) +PT: the naive ST which generates pseudo text at each epoch and updates parameters with both real data and pseudo ones from the last epoch.\\ (2) +PT+Noise: Following~\citep{He2020Revisiting}, we bring synthetic noise (token drop, swap and mask) to the pseudo text for self-training.\\ (3) +PT(noise)+PL: We apply both +PT+Noise and \emph{pseudo labeling}.
-We fine-tune a BERT-base~\citep{devlin-etal-2019-bert} on the few-shot dataset to generate pseudo labels for the real unlabeled text.\\ (4) +PT(select)+PL: We over-generate noisy pseudo text and select the data by the classification confidence from classifiers above and uncertainty scores~\citep{mukherjee-awadallah-2020-ust}. \eat{ VAE-based Model:\\ (1) Optimus\citep{li-etal-2020-optimus}: VAE with BERT\citep{devlin-etal-2019-bert} encoder and GPT2 Decoder.\\ (2) JUG*\citep{tseng-etal-2020-generative}: A dual VAE-based method for joint NLU and NLG.
-Since the original JUG uses LSTMs \citep{lstm1997} as text encoder and decoder, following the Optimus setting we use BERT as encoder and GPT2 as decoder for a fair comparison. }
+\paragraph{Self-training methods:} (1) PT: the classical Self-training~\citep{grandvalet2004semi}, which generates pseudo text in each ST iteration and updates parameters with both real and pseudo text from the last iteration.
+(2) PT(noise): Noisy Self-training~\citep{He2020Revisiting}, which brings synthetic noise (token drop, swap and mask) to the pseudo text for self-training.
+(3) PT(noise)+PL: We combine PT(noise) and \emph{pseudo labeling} to produce and utilize both pseudo text and pseudo labels, which are predicted from the real unlabeled text by a BERT-base~\citep{devlin-etal-2019-bert} fine-tuned on our labeled data.
+(4) PT(select)+PL: PT(select) is a modified ST method with sample selection~\citep{mukherjee-awadallah-2020-ust}, which over-generates noisy pseudo text and selects high-quality ones by the classifier confidence and uncertainty.